lillallol/temp/README.md

 * adherence to KISS (Keep It Super Simple)
 * adherence to SRP (Single Responsibility Principle) (e.g. TypeScript is not concerned with transpilation anymore)
-* it is type system agnostic
+* it is type system independent
-* can be easily adopted by different static type checkers
+* can be easily adopted by static type checkers
 * standardization will have no effect on the runtime
 * standardization will create no need to change existing EcmaScript parsers
 * standardization will not collide with other tc39 proposals